Ex-boyfriend of woman found dead in Hamilton charged with murder

 The Hamilton Police Service’s homicide unit subsequently took over the investigation and on Wednesday, investigators confirmed that Hamilton’s body had been discovered stuffed into the trunk of her car in an underground parking garage on Barlake Avenue.

-The cause of death has not yet been released but on Thursday, Hamilton’s ex-boyfriend Justin Dumpfrey, 30, was charged in her murder.
+The cause of death has not yet been released but on Thursday, a suspect who police identified as Hamilton’s ex-boyfriend Justin Dumpfrey, 30, was charged with her murder.

 Det.
 Sgt.
-Dave Oleniuk told reporters that Dumpfrey was at the downtown Hamilton courthouse Wednesday, appearing in court on an unrelated matter when they arrested him in relation to Hamilton’s death.
+Dave Oleniuk told reporters that Dumpfrey was at the downtown Hamilton courthouse Wednesday, appearing in court on an unrelated matter when they arrested him in connection with Hamilton’s death.

 Before Hamilton’s body was found, police said they were looking to speak to the ex-boyfriend, who was not officially deemed to be a suspect at the time.